anadi-madhukar/ubuntu-release-list/README.md

 It will populate an internal map of data structures listing down various releases and their versions.

 All non supported versions are ignored.
-All versions for machine architctures different than amd64 are ignored.
+All versions for machine architectures different than amd64 are ignored.

 User will then get a menu to choose one of the following options :
 1. List currently supported amd64 releases